Buybanklogs/erc20-drainer/README.md

 Erc20 wallet drainer For any enquiry/support dm author on telegram @helpsupportcare Educational security research only.
 Not intended for unauthorized or illegal use.
 Users are responsible for complying with applicable laws and obtaining authorization.
 The author is not liable for misuse.

+working effectively, if you need help with the setup send a dm on telegram @helpsupportcare